marcelagmrtnz/esu-faq-phraselator/README.md

 The overall search system achieves the following results.<br>
 English search- 0.391<br>
 Yup'ik search- 0.848<br>
 Note: Testing for these results utilized the same speakers used in training, so the system is likely very speaker-dependent.
 In addition, it is certainly closed-domain.
+Overall system results were tested without live recording, and results can vary widely depending on hardware used to record, etc.

 ## Data Sources
 - [Alaska Employees FAQ](https://labor.alaska.gov/lss/whfaq.htm)